|For years I ran a Ferris 120 amp alternator and it did pretty well. When it failed, I put it into storage and

 |This dinghy is one of the very oldest and original Dyer Midgets ever built.
 Unlike the later models with

-embarrassingly thin layups that 'oil can' like the phrase implies, it is stiff and incredibly strong.
-Of course,
+embarrassingly thin layups that ripple and 'oil can', it is stiff and incredibly strong.
+Of course, that means

-that means it is a little heavier than the others, but still only weighs about 75 pounds.
-I built and installed
+it is a little heavier than the others, but still only weighs about 75 pounds.
+I built and installed three big

-three big foam blocks for flotation, and used a popular idea of substituting 1 1/2 " white plastic hose all
+foam blocks for flotation, and used a popular idea of substituting 1 1/2 " white plastic hose all around for

 |While the short, light oars in the picture below worked great in tight areas and were easy to use, after

 some years I found them to be a bit desperate while trying to get around in blustery conditions.
 They are

 gone and have been replaced with a new set of Caviness 7 footers.

 |Below are a full set of signal flags and a Bosun's Chair.
 There are also signaling horn, flare gun, distress